Introduction

 Procedure

-The following examples demonstrate how to retrieve and filter the Consul agent's in-memory configuration values using curl
+The following examples demonstrate how to retrieve and filter the Consul agent's in-memory configuration values using curl.

 Basic Retrieval of All Configuration Values

-This command will output the entire JSON response from the agent/self
+This command will output the entire JSON response from the agent/self endpoint.

 - Open your command-line terminal.